FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 #### 1.1. getCommitteeInfo

-At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh.。Initialize only one member, and the weight of the member is 1
+At initialization, a governance committee is deployed whose address information is automatically generated or specified at build _ chain.sh。Initialize only one member, and the weight of the member is 1

 ```shell
 [group0]: /apps> getCommitteeInfo